eejyin/curent.github.io/README.md

 ## Content

-The website contains four pages, namely, "LTB", "ANDES", "AGVis", "DiME", and "Team".
-The source files locate in the folder ``pages\``.
+The website contains following pages: "LTB", "ANDES", "AGVis", "DiME", "SHOWCASE", and "ABOUT".
+The source files locate in the folder ``pages\`` and ``_posts/showcase``.

 The navigation bar is configured by the file ``_data\navigation.yml``.